vsivsi/meteor-file-collection/README.md

 Since `fc.update()` only runs on the server, it is *not* subjected to any allow/deny rules.

 ### fc.allow(options)
-#### Allow client insert and remove, and HTTP data updates, subject to your limitations. - Server only
+#### Allow client insert and remove, and HTTP data accesses and updates, subject to your limitations. - Server only

 `fc.allow(options)` is essentially the same as [Meteor's `Collection.allow()`](http://docs.meteor.com/#allow), except that the Meteor Collection `fetch` and `transform` options are not supported by `FileCollection`.